vslovik/form3/README.md

 ## Author

-Valeriya Slovikovskaya, vslovik@gmail.com (Almost new to GoLang)
+Valeriya Slovikovskaya, vslovik@gmail.com (almost new to GoLang).